Emma Gee: Counterpoint: Perspectives on Asian America (1976)

 In the preface and introductions, Gee contextualized the rise of the field of Asian American studies amid the political and social upheavals of the 1960s and 1970s.
 She argued that the Civil Rights movement, anti-war protests, and growing ethnic consciousness across racial and cultural groups revealed deep contradictions in the American narrative of democracy.
 Gee personally emphasized that all academic inquiries begin with questions that carry embedded assumptions.
 Drawing on the work of Susanne K. Langer, Gee argued that the way questions are formulated defines the framework within which facts are interpreted, thereby influencing which answers are considered valid.
 Her work in the preface and introduction of the anthology helped present Asian Americans as active historical agents rather than passive subjects.
 Gee highlighted what she saw as the biased lens in which Asian Americans had historically been studied, and advocated for a critical reassessment of Asian American history and experience.

 Gee's writing throughout the book also acknowledged the collaborative nature of the work, thanking community members, contributors, and staff at the UCLA Asian American Studies Center for their support.
-The anthology was both a product and reflection of a broader movement to reclaim and redefine Asian American identity through storytelling and scholarship, something Gee dedicated her life through with her translations, editing, and writing.
+The anthology was both a product and reflection of a broader movement to reclaim and redefine Asian American identity through storytelling and scholarship, something Gee dedicated her life to with her translations, editing, and writing.

-In a review of Counterpoint, architect and historian Philip P. Choy wrote, "It is evident by the selection of essays that the Asian American experience is diverse and vibrant with life, in contrast to the common depiction of Asians as continually licking their wounds of rejection and totally pre-occupied with the problems of assimilation."
+In a review of Counterpoint, architect and historian Philip P. Choy wrote, "It is evident by the selection of essays that the Asian American experience is diverse and vibrant with life, in contrast to the common depiction of Asians as continually licking their wounds of rejection and totally preoccupied with the problems of assimilation."

 Poems of Angel Island (1982)

 Alongside her editorial work, Gee also pursued translation.
 In 1982, following the year Gee spent in Japan and China studying the changing lives of women, her translation of the Poems of Angel Island was published in the Amerasia Journal.
 Established in 1971, Amerasia Journal is a leading publication in Asian American studies, and Gee served on its advisory board.

 The Poems of Angel Island refer to writings carved into the wooden walls of the Chinese barracks at Angel Island, located in the San Francisco Bay Area.
 From 1910 to 1940, Angel Island functioned as an immigration detention station for people entering or reentering the United States from the Pacific Coast, or those awaiting deportation.
-While detained Cantonese immigrants– held in racially segregated quarters– inscribed poems into the barracks' walls, most of which were left unsigned.
+While detained, Cantonese immigrants– held in racially segregated quarters– inscribed poems into the barracks' walls, most of which were left unsigned.

 Originally written in Chinese, many of these poems were translated into English by Gee, making them accessible to a wider audience.
 The verses express the fear, disillusionment, and isolation felt by detainees, capturing the emotional toll of the immigration experience.
 Gee's work on this project reflected her ongoing intersectional interests in immigration, gender, and Asian American literature.